 - dee Hobsbawn-Smith grew up in a gypsy Air Force family.
 Her award-winning journalism, poetry, essays and fiction have appeared in books, newspapers, magazines, anthologies and literary journals in Canada, the USA and elsewhere.
 Her restaurant, Foodsmith, was a leader in Calgary’s emerging locavore scene between 1992 and 1994, where she served for many years as a chef, educator, journalist and culinary expert.

-Her fifth book, Foodshed: An Edible Alberta Alphabet, won the Best Canadian English-language Food Literature award in the 2013 Gourmand World Book Awards, and is a finalist for the High Plains Book Awards.
+Her fifth book, Foodshed: An Edible Alberta Alphabet, won the Best Canadian English-language Food Literature award in the 2013 Gourmand World Book Awards, and won Best Culinary Book in the 2013 High Plains Book Awards.
+In 2014, it received third place in Les Dames d'Escoffier M.F.K.
+Fisher Writing Award for North American and United Kingdom women writers.

-In 2014, Hagios Press will publish her first poetry collection, Wildness Rushing In.
-Her short story collection, Appetites, will be published in 2015 by Thistledown Press.
+In 2014, Hagios Press published her first poetry collection, Wildness Rushing In.
+Her short story collection, What Can't Be Undone, will be published in 2015 by Thistledown Press.

 She has had poems appear in numerous anthologies, including Entanglements Eco-poetry; Pith & Wry; Seek It: Writers & Artists Do Sleep;The Challenge of Three; and None and All of This is True.